CustomTypeOne/LoopPatches/README.md

 ***
-## LoopPatches cannot be applied to Dev code that is older than 14 July 2022.
+## This branch of LoopPatches is a test of applying a binary patch

-The new feature: Add Now Marker, Main Charts: requires dev code later than 1 Aug 2022
+(this will be updated after the release, but in the interim, you can apply to it fresh build of Loop-dev)

 Tested with

 * Loop Dev version: 26 Sep 2022, commit ca8a374
 * Tested using mg/dL